Information for Participants

-Eventually, we would like to be able to invite all women in Australia with recent diagnoses of all gynaecological cancers to participate, so that we can compare care between different states/territories, and help to improve quality of care for all Australian women with these conditions.
+The registry aims to invite all women in Australia with recent diagnoses of all gynaecological cancers to participate, so that we can compare care between different states and territories, and help to improve quality of care for all Australian women diagnosed with gynaecological cancer.

 INFORMATION ABOUT GYNAECOLOGICAL CANCERS